644 – MATUVU SQUARE

 Layout of the square

 The square is covered with a large rectangular carpet of 67 m x 30 m in checkerboard of black and white slabs extended on all four sides by fringes also alternating black and white stripes.
-The slabs are made of geopolymer (concrete produced from metallurgical slag) dotted with coins from all over the world, as an evocation of travels and a total antidote to the visual pollution of chewing gums!
+The slabs are made of cement-based concrete CEM-3C dotted with coins from all over the world, as an evocation of travels and a total antidote to the visual pollution of chewing gums!
 Besides the cosmopolitan touch, this addition will also have an artistic and sustainable value for the MATUVU square.